ocaml/dune/doc/dune-files.rst

 - ``verbose`` prints the full command lines of programs being executed by Dune, with some colors to help differentiate programs.

-- ``short`` prints one line per executed command, with the binary name on the left and the reason it is being executed for on the right.
+- ``short`` prints a line for each program executed with the binary name on the left and the targets of the action on the right.

 - ``quiet`` only display errors.